Last updated: December 2025

-Information for "This report" is based on measurement results collected in September 2023 and published in our most recent quarterly report.
-Information for the "Last report" is based on measurement results collected in May 2023.
+Information for "This report" is based on measurement results collected from 14 September to 13 October 2025 and published in our most recent quarterly report.
+Information for the "Last report" is based on measurement results collected in May 2025.

 NBN fixed-line services